Bill Pearce (politician)

 Basil Charles "Bill" Pearce (November 29, 1894 – August 2, 1968) was an American politician in the state of Florida.

 Pearce was born in Columbia, Alabama.
 He resided in East Palatka, Florida and was a farmer.
 Pearce also was a veteran of World War I, having served in France with the United States Army Corps of Engineers.
 He served in the Florida State Senate from 1947 to 1965 as a Democratic member for the 26th district.
 He also served briefly in the Florida House of Representatives, from 1933 to 1934.
+He was a member of the Pork Chop Gang, a group of legislators from rural areas that dominated the state legislature due to malapportionment and used their power to engage in McCarthyist tactics.